In this tutorial, we will show you how to scrape the posts from LinkedIn.com.

 Normally we can just click "Select all sub-elements" on the "Action Tips" panel, but under certain circumstances (like this case), Octoparse fails to generate the option.
 Thus, we can create a loop at first, and select the data of each post for extracting manually in the next step.

-- Click "Delete Data Field"
+- Click the icon of "Delete Data Field"

 - Click "Yes”